mattmotoki/mattmotoki.github.io/content/published/cell-division.md

 Cell Division is a strategy-based board game.
-Player take turns placing their cells.
+Players take turns placing their cells.
 A player's cells divide when they connect with each other; vertical, horizontal and diagonal connections are allowed.
-Your score is equal to the total number of cell that you have on the board.
+Your score is equal to the total number of cells that you have on the board.
 The game ends when the board is full and the winner is the player with the most cells.

-Cell Division has a few properties that make it a great test bed for reinforcement learning algorithms
+Cell Division has a few properties that make it a great test bed for reinforcement learning algorithms:

 * Scoring mechanism is visually intuitive.